zathras/jovial_svg/README.md

   *  Non-scaling stroke is not supported (not in SVG 1.1; cf. Tiny 11.5)
   *  Constrained transformations are not supported (not in SVG 1.1;
      cf. Tiny 7.7)
+  *  `fill-opacity` and `stroke-opacity` are supported, but the object/group `opacity` property is not (cf. SVG 1.1 s.
+14.5).
+It was eliminated from SVG Tiny 1.2, probably because it is expensive and complex to implement.
   *  A DOM and features related to animation are not supported.
   *  Conditional processing (Tiny s.
 5.8) is not supported
+  *  The clipPath element is not supported (cf. SVG 1.1 14.3.5).
+It is not defined for SVG Tiny 1.2.
   *  Text restrictions:
       * Embedded fonts are not supported.
 However, the font-family attribute is used when selecting a font, and fonts can be included in an